awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 In practice, to cover the different types of clients that might initiate traffic to public\-facing instances in your VPC, you can open ephemeral ports 1024\-65535\.
 However, you can also add rules to the ACL to deny traffic on any malicious ports within that range\.
 Ensure that you place the *deny* rules earlier in the table than the *allow* rules that open the wide range of ephemeral ports\.

+## Path MTU Discovery<a name="path_mtu_discovery"></a>

+Path MTU Discovery is used to determine the path MTU between two devices\.
+The path MTU is the maximum packet size that's supported on the path between the originating host and the receiving host\.
+If a host sends a packet that's larger than the MTU of the receiving host or that's larger than the MTU of a device along the path, the receiving host or device returns the following ICMP message: `Destination Unreachable: Fragmentation Needed and Don't Fragment was Set` \(Type 3, Code 4\)\.
+This instructs the original host to adjust the MTU until the packet can be transmitted\.

+If the maximum transmission unit \(MTU\) between hosts in your subnets is different, you must add the following network ACL rule, both inbound and outbound\.
+This ensures that Path MTU Discovery can function correctly and prevent packet loss\.
+Select **Custom ICMP Rule** for the type and **Destination Unreachable**, **fragmentation required, and DF flag set** for the port range \(type 3, code 4\)\.
+If you use traceroute, also add the following rule: select **Custom ICMP Rule** for the type and **Time Exceeded**, **TTL expired transit** for the port range \(type 11, code 0\)\.
+For more information, see [Network maximum transmission unit \(MTU\) for your EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Working with network ACLs<a name="nacl-tasks"></a>

 The following tasks show you how to work with network ACLs using the Amazon VPC console\.